SnowySploit/SnowySploit/README.md

 __2026-2027 (14)__:

-- Finally being taught computer science in school for my GCSE's
 - Reconsidering if I really wanted to work in cybersecurity (AI ([?](https://www.isc2.org/Insights/2026/07/rethinking-ai-impact-on-cybersecurity-roles)), relevance and interest), I'm now aiming to work in computational medicine with __Bioinformatics__ which doesn't waste much of my previous effort in learning cybersecurity and can help me do what I like even in a new field.

 __2025-2026 (13)__: